AFRICA

 46) Special tests or criteria applicable for joint ventures

-The assessment for joint ventures is the same as for other mergers, but if the joint venture also has coordination between the owners as object or effect, it will also be assessed whether such coordination is acceptable under the general prohibition against restrictive agreements.
+The assessment for joint ventures is the same as for other mergers, but if the joint venture also has coordination between the owners as object or effect, it will also be assessed whether such coordination is acceptable under the general rules on restrictive agreements.

 47) Decisions and remedies/commitments available